TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ...
 ```

-You can also check block storage attachement from **Storage > Block Storage** on TOAST web console.
+You can also check block storage attachement from **Storage > Block Storage** on NHN Cloud web console.